Buprenorphine (as hydrochloride)

 If you take the tablets out of the box or the blister pack they may not keep well.

 Keep it in a cool, dark and dry place where the temperature stays below 30°C.

-TEMGESIC Sublingual Tablets are available in blister packs of 50 tablets.
+TEMGESIC Sublingual Tablets are available in blister packs of 20 tablets and 50 tablets.

 Each tablet contains 216 micrograms of buprenorphine hydrochloride (equivalent to

-in the tablet are: lactose monohydrate, mannitol, maize starch, povidone, magnesium
+the tablet are: lactose monohydrate, mannitol, maize starch, povidone, magnesium stearate,

 Each blister pack of TEMGESIC Sublingual Tablets is marked with Australian Registration